 - Add the bread cubes into the bowl and toss until the bread is lightly and evenly coated with the olive oil.
 Spread bread cubes in a single layer on a baking sheet.

-- Bake at 400F for 15 minutes, or until golden brown.
+- Bake at 400ºF (200ºC) for 15-20 minutes, or until golden brown.
 Turn once halfway through cooking in order to brown all sides of the croutons.
-Cooking time will depend on the thickness of the bread cubes (mine is about 15-20 minutes).
-Remove from oven and cool on wire rack completely.
+Cooking time will depend on the thickness of the bread cubes.
+Remove from oven and cool on a wire rack completely.
 After cooling, use immediately, or store in an air-tight container/bag for up to 1 week.

 - In a large bowl, combine the dressing ingredients and whisk until dressing is thick and glossy.
 The dressing can be made one day in advance.